Hydroformylation: Side- and consecutive reactions

-Alkenes
+Tandem carbonylation-water gas shift reactions

 Side reactions of the alkenes are the isomerization and hydrogenation of the double bond.
 While the alkanes resulting from hydrogenation of the double bond do not participate further in the reaction, the isomerization of the double bond with subsequent formation of the n-alkyl complexes is a desired reaction.
 The hydrogenation is usually of minor importance; However, cobalt-phosphine-modified catalysts can have an increased hydrogenation activity, where up to 15% of the alkene is hydrogenated.

-Aldehydes

-A usually desired consecutive reaction is the hydrogenation of the aldehydes to alcohols.
-Higher temperatures and hydrogen partial pressures favor the hydrogenation of the resulting aldehyde to the alcohol.
-For the reaction mechanism it is believed that the aldehyde initially forms a CO-π-complex with the catalyst.
-This is rearranged to the alkoxide complex and by subsequent oxidative addition of hydrogen the alcohol is eliminated and the starting complex is formed.

-The aldehydic carbon-oxygen double bond can also be subject to hydroformylation, which leads to formic acid and its esters.
-The reaction requires the carbon monoxide insertion into the oxygen-metal bond of the alkoxide complex.
-The resulting formyl complex can converted into the formic acid esters and the starting complex by oxidative addition of hydrogen.
-The initially produced aldehydes can react further by aldol condensation to either target product precursors like 2-ethylhexenal or higher molecular weight condensation products, so-called thick oil.

-Catalyst and ligands
+Tandem hydroformylation-hydrogenation

+Using tandem catalysis, systems have been developed for the one-pot conversion of akenes to alcohols.
+The first step is hydroformylation.

+Ligand degradation

 Conditions for hydroformylation catalysis can induce degradation of supporting organophosphorus ligands.
 Triphenylphosphine is subject to hydrogenolysis, releasing benzene and diphenylphosphine.
 The insertion of carbon monoxide in an intermediate metal-phenyl bond can lead to the formation of benzaldehyde or by subsequent hydrogenation to benzyl alcohol.
 One of the ligands phenyl-groups can be replaced by propene, and the resulting diphenylpropylphosphine ligand can inhibit the hydroformylation reaction due to its increased basicity.

+Metals

+Although the original hydroformylation catalysts were based on cobalt, most modern processes rely on rhodium, which is expensive.
+There has therefore been interest in finding alternative metal catalysts.
+Examples of alternative metals include iron and ruthenium.